uvulab/easy-VQA-video/README.md

 # CS501

 This repository contains all relevant code for my CS501 project.
-It consists of two directories.
-The `singleObjectModel` directory is for generating the dataset with videos containing a single shape and training the corresponding model and the `objAttModel` directory is for generating the dataset with videos with two shapes and training the object attention model.
+In this project, I expanded on the easy-VQA dataset to create a dataset of simple, short-length videos and corresponding questions and answers about them.
+Each video consists of simple shapes such as a circle, triangle, or rectangle of varying colors moving in one of four directions for the duration of the video.
+Additionally, I implemented two models to perform VQA on two differnt types of videos.
+The first model answers questions about videos that contain a single shape and is found in the `singleObjectModel` directory.
+The second model performs VQA on videos that contain two shapes and is found in the `objAttModel` directory.
+Each of these directories contains the corresponding model's structure and dataset, as well as the code for regenerating either dataset.

 ## About the Datasets